superna9999/meta-meson/README.md

  - amlogic-q201 : .wic image to be booted using vendor u-boot
  - nexbox-a1 : .wic image to be booted using vendor u-boot
  - khadas-vim2 : .wic image to be booted using vendor u-boot
+ - mecool-kiii-pro : .wic image to be booted using vendor u-boot
+ - minix-neo-u9h : .wic image to be booted using vendor u-boot
+ - beelink-gt1-ultimate: complete bootable .wic sdcard image with mainline U-boot
  - amlogic-s912 (all S912 machines) : generic non-bootable .wic image to be customized

 Available A113d machine :